-We aim to match sexual identity, location and academic/professional interests of both scholar and mentor.
-This process is challenging given the odds of finding the right fit for our Scholar, so registration of your interest in mentoring is very important.
+We aim to match gender identity, sexual orientation or sexual characteristics, location and academic/professional interests of both scholar and mentor.
+This process is very challenging given the odds of finding the right fit for our Scholar, so a registration of your interest in mentoring is very important.

 This process also means that it may take some time for us to find a match with a registered mentor.
 So when we do think we might have a match with you we contact you and confirm your continuing interest before taking the next steps.

-These steps involve reference checking, probity checks with ASIO and police, completion of our Undertaking and compliance with our Code of Conduct.
+These steps may involve reference checking and probity checks with ASIO and the police.
+You will be required to sign a Volunteer Agreement and adhere to The Pinnacle Foundation Code of Conduct.
 We provide both mentor and scholar with Mentoring Guidelines as well as a briefing session at the commencement of any new relationship.
 We provide an opportunity for both mentor and scholar to meet to assess whether a positive relationship is likely since it is not in our interest for a relationship to continue if it is not going to be beneficial to the Scholar.

 We continue to monitor the development of the mentor/scholar relationship through informal contact as well as half yearly and end of year reviews.
 The Board receives a report on mentoring outcomes.
 Our Scholar Liaison Officer is charged with the responsibility of taking early action if a relationship is not beneficial to both parties.

 On each question below, please rate yourself according to the following scale:

 4 = Strongly Agree 3 = Agree 2 = Disagree 1 = Strongly Disagree

 * I see myself as being people oriented;